-A Roman soldier with a pedigree from the Levant, George was in the praetorian guard of the Emperor Diocletian.
-During the late empire, nearly all Caesars claimed to be descended from the gods, but few Romans took it seriously – just a bit of fashionable snobbery on the part of the elites who could afford it.
+A Roman soldier with a pedigree from the Levant, George was in the praetorian guard of the Emperor Diocletian at a time when Caesars claimed to be descended from the gods.
+Few few Romans took it seriously – just a bit of fashionable snobbery on the part of the elites who could afford it.
 Despite the divine family tree, Emperors weren’t generally officially deified until after they were dead.
 It tended to end badly when they declared themselves gods while still walking around and apt to be strangled in the bathtub.

-Yet Diocletian decided that he was the embodiment of the god Jupiter himself and didn’t need a funeral to make it official.
+Yet Diocletian decided that he was the embodiment of Jupiter himself and didn’t need a funeral to make it official.
 Great for the ego, but the problem were those Jewish off-shoots, the Christians.
-Like the Jews, they had a deity who was not only not part of an ensemble cast of hundreds, but faith in whom erased all other gods.
-According to the Christians, there was only one God to worship – and it absolutely wasn’t Diocletian.
+Like the Jews, they had a deity who was not only not part of an ensemble cast of hundreds, but faith in whom erased the rest.
+According to the Christians, there was only one God – and it absolutely wasn’t Diocletian.

 The emperor’s reaction was so fierce that even the pagan on the street thought it was over the top.
 First of all, the average Josephus felt, everyone was entitled to a god or two, so what difference did it make if some weirdos thought theirs was special?
 Secondly, the worse thing the Christian sect did was tell everyone to pay their taxes and not cheat their neighbors.
 Regardless, Diocletian killed heaps of Christians and they called him “the Dragon” for it.